Address Protection Service

 - Keep them away by registering with Parking Fines Ltd for £50 for the life time of car ownership

 For a one off fee of £50 (for as long as you own the car) we will give you protection for the time that you own the car (this does not apply to lease cars).
 We will deal with any paper work.
-Why worry about getting a parking ticket again when you can use our Bailiff & Driver Protection Service?
+Why worry about getting a parking ticket again when you can use our Bailiff & Driver Protection Service

 This means you dont need to worry about the likes of Parking Eye & UKPC contacting you again!
+All Tickets will come to our service address, so the parking companies can no longer harass you

 Is this service legal? – The short answer is yes! fully !
-In 2011 the DVLA were asked if anything can be done about companies who advertise on the Internet and allow people to use a business address to register a vehicle.
+In 2011 the DVLA were asked if anything can be done about companies who advertise on the Internet and allow people to use a service address to register a vehicle.
 The DVLA confirmed nothing could be done in this situation.

 With that official response from the DVLA in a document to those for whom the loss of total control over parking and its enforcement is a problematical issue, comes confirmation that Parking Fines famous registration scheme is not only 100% legal, .
 The BPA’s membership includes Local Authorities, Parking Companies and bailiff firms.